nickdcox/ml-linear-airfare-prediction/README.md

 ### 3. Data Cleaning

+The *cleanse.py* file provides the code we used to

 The first step in cleaning the data was to concatenate the quaterly datasets into a single dataset for both DB1BCoupon and DB1BMarket and then to merge the resulting two datasets into one.